raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

   <img src="tito.png" class="smallPictures" alt="Tito the dog" />
 ```

-By using a CSS class you can easily change the width of all the pictures at once just by changing one line of code your stylesheet!
+By using a CSS class, you can easily change the width of all the pictures at once by changing only one line of code in your style sheet!

 --- /hint ---

 --- /hints ---

 --- /challenge ---